icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 Fetches details about subscriptions to a specific publication namespace, including optional statistical filtering.

 - **Parameters**:
-  - `namespace`: The namespace of the publication for which subscription information is requested.
   - `prev`: Optional.
 Principal of the last subscriber in previous fetch to continue pagination.
   - `take`: Optional.
 Number of subscription entries to return.
-  - `statsFilter`: Optional.
+  - `filter`: Optional.
 Filters for retrieving specific statistical data.

 - **Returns**:
   - A list of `SubscriptionInfo` offering detailed data on subscriptions to the specified namespace and their statistics.